sahrawatvinay/TypeScript/readme.md

 # Important points about typescript
 - TypeScript is JavaScript with added syntax for types.
+Js with type checking.
 - TypeScript uses compile time type checking.
 Which means it checks if the specified types match before running the code, not while running the code.
+- Benefits : static typing, code completion, refactoring, shorthand notations.
+- transpilation : conversion of ts code to js using compiler.
+- setting up ts project :
+    1. create a .ts file
+    2. tsc --init
+    3. We can set the root folder in .json file
+    4.
 - Datatypes : boolean, number, string, bigint
 - Type Assignment :
     a. let firstName: string = "Dylan"; (Explicit - writing out the type)